 Might you be able to tell us a little about the book you’re finishing now?
 When/over what time period did you work on the book?
 Was your writing process divorced from your teaching process or did the former and latter interact in any ways?

 It’s a novel about a seventeenth-century writer and eccentric named Margaret Cavendish.
 I began it back when I was getting a PhD at Denver.
 I worked on it fitfully for a few years, trying to figure it out (also working full time in publishing, having a baby, etc.), and then with much more attention in the past three years.

 My instinct is to say that my writing and my teaching have little to do with each other.
 One is so public and collaborative, the other so private.
 Yet, how can I be sure?
 How could I know what might filter through without my being aware of it?
 I can say that becoming a better reader of other people’s writing (through teaching and also editing for Dorothy) has made me a more astute reader of my own work, which is essential, of course.
 So likely the rewriting part of my practice has some real relationship to the other stuff I do.

-But the initial flurry of energy that comes when something is new—that “pure” writing, before you even really know what you have—seems to me to be (at least it feels like this) wholly unconnected to anything else I have going on at the time: my job, my marriage, bills, the kid, my messy house, etc. It’s a weird, dim, secret, bright, selfish place, and probably it has to be.subscribe to Ploughshares?
+But the initial flurry of energy that comes when something is new—that “pure” writing, before you even really know what you have—seems to me to be (at least it feels like this) wholly unconnected to anything else I have going on at the time: my job, my marriage, bills, the kid, my messy house, etc. It’s a weird, dim, secret, bright, selfish place, and probably it has to be.Might we be so bold as to suggest that you subscribe to Ploughshares?